goblimey/rplidar_sdk_go/README.md

 creates a variable driver which is of C type RPDriver.
 That's the C interface to the C++ Driver class.
-Given this, a Go method can call a C++ method like so:
+Given that declaration, a Go method can call a C++ method like so:

     func (d ConcreteRPlidarDriver) StartMotor() {
 	    C.RPDriverStartMotor(d.driver)
     }

 The cgo tool has a nasty habit of occasionally rewriting the original source code, including removing all comments.
-For this reason, the Go code that uses cgo, usb_driver.go, does not contain any comments.
-All comments are kept in the Driver interface driver.go.
+For this reason, I avoid putting comments in any code that's processed by cgo, in this case usb_driver.go.
+I put them in the interface instead.

 An alternative approach to implementing this Go driver would be to mimic the C++ driver line for line, but whoever did that would need to maintain it as new versons of the C++ driver are issued.
-As long as any future version of the C++ driver respects the manufacturer's own interface, this wrapper should work with it.
+As long as Slamtec respect their own interface in any future version of the C++ driver, this wrapper should work with it.

 For more details of Go calling C++ code via a C interface, read [the manual](https://golang.org/cmd/cgo/).
-The Go project github.com/burke/howto-go-with-cpp provides a simple worked example.
+[This Go project](github.com/burke/howto-go-with-cpp) provides a simple worked example.

+I used [this library](https://github.com/fogleman/gg) to handle the graphics in the grabanddraw program.

+I had to write some layers of C and C++ for this project.
-I haven't written any C or C++ software for over twenty years so my implementation of the C++ proxy could probably be improved.
+I haven't used those languages for over twenty years so those bits could probably be improved.

 ```